canjs/can-connect/can-connect.md

 ## Interfaces

-The following is a list of the most important interface methods and properties implemented or consumed by the core behaviors.
+The following is a list of the primary interface methods and properties implemented or consumed by the core behaviors.

 ### Identifiers